siddharthvp/mwn/README.md

 ```
 Check that your `.profile` or `.bashrc` file includes the line `PATH="$HOME/bin:$PATH"`, so that the path includes your home directory every time you open the shell.

+#### MediaWiki version
+mwn is written for and tested on the latest version of MediaWiki used on WMF wikis.

-#### Set up a bot password
+#### Set up a bot password or OAuth credentials

+mwn supports authentication via both BotPasswords and via OAuth.
+Use of OAuth is recommended as it does away the need for separate API requests for logging in, and is also a bit more secure.

-To be able to login to the wiki, you have to set up a bot password using the wiki's [Special:BotPasswords](https://en.wikipedia.org/wiki/Special:BotPasswords) page.
+Bot passwords may be a bit easier to set up.
+To generate one, go to the wiki's [Special:BotPasswords](https://en.wikipedia.org/wiki/Special:BotPasswords) page.

 If you're migrating from mwbot, note that:
 - `edit` in mwbot is different from `edit` in mwn.
 You want to use `save` instead.